 While the visit was McCarten’s first to the glorious harbour city, Jones had seen it all before.
-Indeed, the Randwick course itself was suffused with a poetic romanticism in the trainer’s mind.
+Indeed, the Randwick course itself was imbued with a poetic romanticism in the trainer’s mind.
 Back in 1905 as a young man with his way to make in the world – the same age as McCarten now was – Fred Jones had ridden the Taranaki galloper, Maniapoto, to win the A.J.C.
 Metropolitan Handicap with eight stone in the saddle.
 That was the year of blood and plunder when the Stead-Mason team had swept all before them at the A.J.C.
 Spring Meeting, including the Derby with Noctuiform.
 Jones’ team here and now was modest by comparison but he, too, harboured dreams of a blue riband.

 Few New Zealand pressmen gave the Jones’ catalogue of horses much chance of recouping expenses on their Sydney adventure.
 Urgency, although the winner of the Birthday Handicap at the Dunedin Winter Meeting, was dismissed as a plodder; Zaragoza had only started once before and finished unplaced at the Ashburton County Autumn Meeting; and Murihaupo, dammed with faint praise although a good class two-year-old and the winner of the C.J.C.
 Middle Park Plate.
 Ballymena was considered a likely stayer but not as speedy as Murihaupo.
 A brown bay horse, he possessed good strong hocks and a relaxed disposition, qualities integral to a stayer.
 In six race starts as a juvenile – all over five furlongs – Ballymena had only managed to win once, and that the Nursery Handicap at the Avondale Spring Meeting when in the hands of Maurice McCarten.
 Still, he had run three useful placings, and both trainer and jockey were convinced the horse would be a different proposition over further ground.